 Leave the Repairs to Someone Else

 When the neighbor across the street decides to practice his golf swing in the front yard, your window can pay the price.
 But you won’t, if you are a renter.
 Routine maintenance, finicky appliances, and upkeep of the property are some of the pitfalls of homeownership.
 Luckily, renters can leave those pains in the neck up to somebody else.
-At The Evergreens Apartments, you can be assured that we will take care of any issues that arise and that the quality of work will be top-notch.
-Our staff are trained and certified to make repairs, and they’ll act as soon as you request their assistance.
+At The Evergreens Apartments, our staff are trained and certified to make repairs, and they’ll have your back when you need assistance.

 Move on Your Timetable